 Kelly joined the National Wushu Team in 2000, where he became a teammate of another Filipino martial arts great, former ONE Lightweight World Champion Eduard Folayang.
 He had a promising career in the sport, but in order to be a part of the team, he had to make certain sacrifices.

 “When you enter the (Filipino national) wushu team, they have a culture where when you are with them, you cannot be anywhere else,” he says.
 “So during my time with them, there were trainings and scholarships that were offered to me that I had to turn down, because they would not allow it.”

 Despite his dedication and devotion, his dreams were soon crushed due to injury.
 While training in China in 2004, Kelly unfortunately tore some ligaments in his groin during sparring.

-The doctors at the Philippine Sports Commission (PSC) told him that his only choices were to inject steroids, undergo a risky surgery, or take time off from the sport.
+The doctors at the Philippine Sports Commission (PSC) told him that his only options were steroid injections, a risky surgery, and time off from training.
 As all the choices meant he would not be able to compete, the wushu team sent Kelly home, and ceased his funding.